Showing posts with label playground. Show all posts

 We saw a family of turtles at the pond.

-I took the grandkids to McDonald’s where we each ordered a Oreo McFlurry.
+I took the grandkids to McDonald's, where we each ordered an Oreo McFlurry.

-I took the kids to Loves and Fishes in Muscle Shoals where I bought the grandkids five books each and two movies.
+I took the kids to Loves and Fishes in Muscle Shoals, where I bought each grandkid five books and two movies.

-We stopped at the Train Tressell, which is along the Tennessee River on the Sheffield side, were we walked to the end and back.
+We stopped at the Traintrestl, which is along the Tennessee River on the Sheffield side, where we walked to the end and back.

-It must have been a hot day because Montana’s head was wet from sweating.
+It must have been a hot day, because Montana's head was wet with sweat.

 Walking down the Train Trestle

-Our next stop was at Heritage Park located next to The Marriott Hotel in Florence where the kids played inside the castle, on the train and all the other playground equipment.
+Our next stop was at Heritage Park, located next to The Marriott Hotel in Florence, where the kids played inside the castle, on the train, and on all the other playground equipment.

-Nevada and Montana having fun on the playground equipement at River Heritage park
+Nevada and Montana are enjoying the playground equipment at River Heritage Park.

-We stopped in front of the waterfall next to the Marriott Hotel where I made pictures of the grandkids
+Nevada and Montana are enjoying the playground equipment at River Heritage Park.
+We stopped at the waterfall next to the Marriott Hotel, where I took pictures of the grandkids.

 Montana at the Waterfall at the Marriott Hotel